A rapid COVID-19 vaccine rollout backfired in some US states

 Similarly, Alaska maintained a high vaccination rate with a smaller eligible population, then threw shots open to everyone 16 and older March 9.
 This big increase in eligible adults near the end of the period studied led the AP and Surgo Ventures to omit Alaska from the analysis.

-The analysis found that as of March 10, Hawaii had the lowest percentage of its adult population eligible for vaccination, at about 26%.
+The analysis found that as of March 10, Hawaii had the lowest percentage of its adult population eligible for vaccination, at about 26 percent.
 Yet Hawaii had administered 42,614 doses per 100,000 adults, the eighth-highest rate in the country.

 Thirty percent of Connecticut’s adult population was eligible as of the same date, and it had administered doses at the fourth-highest rate in the country.

-In contrast, Missouri had the largest percentage of its adult population eligible at about 92%.
+In contrast, Missouri had the largest percentage of its adult population eligible at about 92 percent.
 Yet Missouri had dispensed 35,341 doses per 100,000 adults, ranking 41st among the states.

 Seven states in the bottom 10 for overall vaccination performance — Georgia, Tennessee, Texas, Florida, Mississippi, South Carolina and Missouri — had larger-than-average shares of their residents eligible for shots.